Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

 This is standard practice.
-A standard letter template has been developed to assist staff and ensure consistency
+A standard letter template is in place to assist staff and ensure consistency in responses.

 Stage 2